Integration Patterns

 Combining Patterns

 These patterns aren't mutually exclusive.
-A common setup:
+A comprehensive safety layer might combine:

-- 1 /screen on every message for baseline compliance—fast, cheap, catches acute crisis
+- 1 /evaluate on every user message for baseline compliance—fast, cheap, catches acute crisis

-- 2 /evaluate in background every 5-10 messages for deeper analysis and UI adjustments
+- 3 /evaluate in background every 5-10 messages for deeper risk analysis

-- 3 Webhooks for moderate+ severity to alert human reviewers
+- 5 Webhooks for high+ severity alerts to human reviewers

 Context Matters